baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ## Service Binding

-Now you cab create the ServiceBinding custom resource:
+Now you can create the ServiceBinding custom resource:

 ```
 cat <<-EOF > "spring-petclinic-rest-binding.yaml"